JamieWCGraham/MullerPipelines/READMEMartinezTrujillo.md

   <img src="https://i.ibb.co/RvGvpX2/Screen-Shot-2021-11-11-at-8-17-56-PM.png"></img>

   <li>
- Now, you have loaded and understood the data--so that you can use it for your own research and connect it with other computational tools in the Muller Lab, etc. Cheers!
+ Now, you have loaded and understood the processed Monkey Lab data--so that you can use it for your own research and connect it with other computational tools in the Muller Lab, etc. Cheers!
   </li>